HerrMotz/bachelor-thesis/publication/main.typ

 To ensure compatibility between the backend and frontend, both use the exact same types with equivalent data types in their environments.
 This ensures the correct exchange of data between both representations.

 The VQG is exported in the form of an edge list from the frontend to the backend.
 The elements of the edge list are triples, corresponding to BGPs, and each entry of the triple is a literal, variable or IRI.
-The BGPs in turn are mapped to a SPARQL-SELECT query with all variables from the VQG added to the projection. #todo[Check if this is still the case when I am finished with the qualifier feature, or whether I leave out the blank-node-placeholder variables.]
+The BGPs in turn are mapped to a SPARQL-SELECT query with all variables from the VQG added to the projection.

 === Visual Query Graphs in the Implementation

 The following listing shows a UML diagram containing the key data types.
 The class diagram is so complex because of the support for multiple Wikibase instances, which comes with the necessity to store meta-information about the entities in a Visual Query Graph.

+The key challenge in mapping a VQG to a BGP is to insert the correct edges for qualified statement in the broader sense.
+The frontend passes the qualifiers "as is" to the backend, which uses the prefixes specified in the Wikibase data source configuration to insert the adequate edges.
+This BGP is in turn used to generate a SPARQL-SELECT query.

+The inverse operation requires pattern matching for qualified-statements in the broader sense, which is also done in the backend.
+The instantiated objects are passed to the frontend, which sets its current Visual Query Graph with the incoming data and redraws the visualisation.

 #figure(caption: [Key Data Types for the translation between VQG and SPARQL.],
 ```pintora